JosVermoesen/ngb-coronastats/README.md

-# ngCorona-stats - API demo using Angular
+# ngb-coronastats - API demo using Angular

 ## Getting started for users